www.weldreality.com.

 the MIG and flux cored welding was completely out of control.
 MIG and flux cored were the two prime weld processes utilized in the yard.

-If you are a person that understands weld processes, visualize the ship yard welders working with 1/4 plus steels.
+If you are a person that understands weld processes, visualize the ship yard welders working with 1/4 (> 6mm) plus steels.
 To

-produce the common 1/4 (6.4 mm) horizontal steel fillet welds on the frigates,
+produce the common 1/4 horizontal steel fillet welds on the Navy frigates,

-the 200 plus ship yard welders would first use the MIG "short circuit - globular weld transfer" and then produce a cold flux cored weld over the top of the cold MIG welds.
+the 200 plus ship yard welders would first use the MIG "short circuit - globular weld transfer mode" and then produce a cold flux cored weld using the same weld settings over the top of the cold MIG welds.

 Note: The short circuit - globular weld transfer mode is a method normally

-used to weld thin gage metals < 0.100.
+used to weld thin gage metals that are < 0.100 thick.
 As ludicrous as it sounds, the high energy MIG spray transfer process was not allowed

 in the yard for the common flat and horizontal position steel welds.
-Also the majority of the MIG welders in the yard did not know what short circuit and spray transfer was.
+Also the majority of the MIG welders in the yard did not know what Short Circuit, Globular and Spray Transfer was.

-were using two weld passes, or why they were using the low current MIG Short Circuit mode followed by low current Flux Cored settings, I simply got that confused weld
+were using two weld passes, or why they were using the low current MIG Short Circuit mode followed by the very low current Flux Cored settings, I simply got that confused weld

-look, the one you get when you talk to your wife about welding.
+look, thats the look you get when you talk to your wife about welding.

 The short circuit - globular parameters with 0.045 (1.2mm) MIG wires were, wire feed rates

-feed settings while suited to vertical up welds would cause extensive lack of fusion, trapped slag
+feed settings while suited to thin vertical up welds would cause extensive lack of fusion, trapped slag

 and porosity issues on horizontal - flat steel weld on parts > 4 mm.

-Welders using one setting for all welds is a parameter practice thats common in many weld shops in which the weld personnel don't have weld process expertise and therefore they will often use one weld setting for all their welds.
-Plan B would be play around with weld controls they don't understand.
+The ship yard welders using one setting for all their welds is a weld parameter practice thats common in many weld shops in which the welding personnel don't have weld process expertise and therefore they will often use one weld setting for all their welds.

-At this ship yard, the NDT would find extensive issues with lack of
+At this ship yard, the majorit of the welds were not subject to NDT that looks at internal weld quality.
+If the NDT was used it would have found extensive issues with lack of

 weld fusion from the MIG welds and excess weld porosity and extensive weld slag entrapment and lack of fusion from the

-E71T-1 wires.
-The simple reality was the majority of the welders in the yard lacked something the management and engineers should have provided, "MIG and flux cored weld best practices and process control training".
+The simple weld reality was the majority of the welders in the yard lacked something the management and engineers should have provided but were not aware of, its called , "MIG and flux cored weld best practices and process control training".

-IT TOOK 30 MINUTES TO FIGURE OUT THAT THE
+IT TOOK ABOUT 30 MINUTES TO FIGURE OUT THAT THE

 SHIP YARD WELDERS WERE ALLOWED BY HANDS OFF ENGINEERS, MANAGERS AND NAVY AUDITORS TO